 Queen Elizabeth II’s Passing

-As we mentioned at the top of this article, the passing of the Queen has not only sent shockwaves throughout the media, but it’s also had a lagre impact on the skyrocketing prices of coins.
-There has been a huge surge in demand for coins printed with the face of Queen Elizabeth II and collectors are willing to spend.
-There are a lot of coins out there, with the Queen’s face featured on Australian currency since 1953, with collectors especially interested in coins released to commemorate significant milestones during her 70-year reign.
+As we mentioned at the top of this article, the passing of the Queen has not only sent shockwaves throughout the media, but it’s also had a significant impact on the skyrocketing prices of coins.
+There has been a massive surge in demand for coins printed with the face of Queen Elizabeth II, and collectors are willing to spend.
+There are a lot of coins out there, with the Queen’s face featured on Australian currency since 1953, and collectors are especially interested in coins released to commemorate significant milestones during her 70-year reign.

 Social Media